-59. The Council will retain access to a range of products and organisations available to manage short term investment balances and to achieve diversification.
-It uses WG guidance and judgements to define products available for use as specified or non specified and sets credit criteria to mitigate credit risk.
+66. The Council will retain access to a range of products and organisations available to manage short term investment balances and to achieve diversification.
+It uses Welsh Government guidance and judgements to define products available for use as specified or non specified and sets credit criteria to mitigate credit risk.
 These are defined in the sections below.
 Any funds held by the Council on behalf of joint committees will be managed in accordance with this strategy.

-- 60. The ability to change credit criteria and the approach to investments is delegated to the S151 Officer.
-This allows a prompt response to uncertainties in financial markets, with the Council being kept informed of significant changes through the various reports it receives on treasury activities during the course of the year. - 61.
+- 67. Financial institutions entered the pandemic with strong balance sheets predominantly a result of regulatory changes imposed on banks following the Financial Crisis.
+All three rating agencies have reviewed banks around the world with similar results in many countries of most banks being placed on Negative Outlook, but with a small number of actual downgrades. - 68.
+The ability to change credit criteria and the approach to investments is delegated to the S151 Officer.
+This allows a prompt response to uncertainties in financial markets, with the Council being kept informed of significant changes through the various reports it receives on treasury activities during the course of the year. - 69.
 The Council aims to have sufficient liquid funds to ensure it does not become a forced borrower for a significant period of time at rates in excess of what may be earned on such investments.
 Short term cash flow forecasts and a longer term balance sheet review is undertaken as part of the calculation of Prudential Code indicators to determine maximum periods for investments.